GoogleCloudPlatform/cluster-health-scanner/README.md

 #### Labeling Nodes to be Tested

-The current practice is to mark nodes in the cluster to be tested in a given health check using a node label related to that health check.
+Nodes to be included in a health check are marked using a corresponding node label.

-The node label keys are dependent on the health check (values expected are `"true"`):
+The node label keys depend on the health check, with expected values of `"true"`:

 - NCCL Health Check: `aiinfra/nccl-healthcheck-test`
 - GPU Health Check: `aiinfra/nccl-healthcheck-test`